When Homeschooling and Housekeeping Send You Running For Cover

 Have a Scheduled Cleaning Day

-Set aside a time to clean you home, and just clean.
+Set aside a time to clean your home, and just clean.
 Don’t do anything else that day.
 A scheduled cleaning day once per week, it helps you to stay on top of the small things throughout the week, and focus on the bigger things on that one day.
-Homeschooling on a 4-day schedule can give you an extra day to get some much needed housework done.
+Homeschooling on a 4-day schedule can give you an extra day to get some much-needed housework done.

 Related Post: How to Make a 4-Day Schedule Work for Your Homeschool

 Enlist your kids!
 Make sure they have daily chores.
 This will lighten your load so much!
 My kids are in charge of their own rooms, dishes, and taking out the trash daily.
 They also help with weekly tasks like laundry day or whatever is needed.
 (Check out these Awesome Chore Charts!)

 Related Post: 11 Chores for Kids Ages 5+

 Don’t Set Impossibly High Standards